Market buzz: Getting back on track

 Russian stocks are likely to open in the black on Monday after Friday’s correction, depending though on news from European stocks.
 Global stocks showed moderate growth on Friday.

-Markets got a positive lead from the US government, as record petroleum exports helped shrink the US trade deficit in December to the smallest in almost three years.
+American indices inched up on Friday with DJIA going up 0.35%, S&P500 adding 0.57% and NASDAQ – 0.91%, while major European stocks also showed positive dynamics, with FTSE100 of the UK up 0.57%, German DAX 0.81%, French CAC40 – 1.35%.Markets got a positive lead from the US government, as record petroleum exports helped shrink the US trade deficit in December to the smallest in almost three years.
 The Commerce Department’s figures showed that US trade deficit narrowed to $38.5 billion in December from a revised $48.6 billion in November, versus forecasts for a deficit of $46.0 billion.
 According to the report, it is the smallest US trade deficit since the $37.1 billion deficit in January of 2010, and it can allow an upward revision to the disappointing Q4 GDP data.
 The initial report on Q4 GDP showed a 0.1% contraction compared to estimates for an increase of 1.0%.Asian stocks are mostly up in early Monday trading, as Shanghai Composite is going up 0.57%, Hang Seng rising 0.16%, and only the Nikkei 225 dipping 1.8%.